Albeenee/Language_Engineering_Final_Project/README.md

 ----------------------------------------------------
 Description
 ----------------------------------------------------
 this project implements word prediction (e.g. auto correct) with three different models and provides an evaluation metric to compare the performance on a test corpus.
+The first model is a basic Trigram language model, whereas the other models are Recurrent neural networks (LSTM and GRU).

 ----------------------------------------------------
 Using the Interface